Chelsea news: 'It's an easy link' - Frank Lampard focused on Derby amid reports of potential Blues return | Goal.com

 'It's an easy link' - Lampard focused on Derby amid reports of potential Chelsea return

-Derby County manager Frank Lampard has left the door open for a potential return to Chelsea if Maurizio Sarri departs, but the former midfielder says his big focus on the upcoming promotion playoff.
+Derby County manager Frank Lampard has left the door open for a potential return to Chelsea if Maurizio Sarri departs, but the former midfielder says his main focus remains on the upcoming Championship playoff final.

 The former England international made sure to reiterate his commitment to getting the Rams promoted at the first time of asking but did not rule out a return to London if current Blues manager Sarri returns to Italy with Juventus.